magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 Username
 --------

-| SIP account username that will be used in ATA line 1.
+| SIP user username that will be used in ATA line 1.